Steve-Shillitoe/research_planner/README.md

 At this point, you could enter the following commands to create the database,
 1. Create the database :
-   'postgres=# CREATE DATABASE plannerdb;'
+      `postgres=# CREATE DATABASE plannerdb;`

-Note: Every Postgres statement must end with a semi-colon, so make sure that your command ends with one if you are experiencing issues.
+**Note: Every Postgres statement must end with a semi-colon, so make sure that your command ends with one if you are experiencing issues.**

+3. Create a database user for our project.
+Make sure to select a secure password:
+      `postgres=# CREATE USER planneruser WITH PASSWORD 'planner1234';`